steafish/translater/README.md

 ### Initial configuration

-In your main.js you need to include the following:
+In your App.js you need to include the following:
 ```
-import translate from 'vue-steafish'
+import translater from 'react-steafish'

-vue.use(translate, { .....})
 ```
 ## Additional configuration
 In order to get string-data to be available to the translate-tags, you will need to provide it.
-You can do this by importing it into your application, use vuex or use a database.
+You can do this by importing it into your application, and a database.
 One option does not exclude the second, since to can populate the database and then export your data into the string-data-file.

 If you like you can skip the additional configuration, and save that work for later.